mpv-player/mpv/DOCS/man/options.rst

     Set framedropping mode used with ``--framedrop`` (see skiploopfilter for available skip values).

-``--vd-lavc-threads=<0-16>``
+``--vd-lavc-threads=<N>``
     Number of threads to use for decoding.
-Whether threading is actually supported depends on codec.
-0 means autodetect number of cores on the machine and use that, up to the maximum of 16 (default: 0).
+Whether threading is actually supported depends on codec (default: 0).
+0 means autodetect number of cores on the machine and use that, up to the maximum of 16.
+You can set more than 16 threads manually.